Dennis-van-Gils/Atmel_Studio__SAMD51J19_Blinker/README.md

-Using Atmel Studio for working with SAMD51J19 (Adafruit Feather M4 Express)
+How to get set up in Atmel Studio for working with SAMD51J19 (Adafruit Feather M4 Express)
 -------------------------------------------------------------------------------
 Dennis van Gils, 12-02-2020